xwax/xwax.github.io/index.md

   * Getting pops, clicks and xruns?
 Try increasing your buffer size.
   * xwax not working with your CD players?
 Turn off key lock/master tempo.
   * [Diagnosing the Scope Views](http://serato.com/articles/scratchlive/2781/diagnosing-the-scope-views) - A useful article from Serato on using the scope display.
 Helpful if your timecode's performance is less than optimal.
+  * Scope signal is square?
+You might have input distortion if your CD player output is too loud for your audio interface input.
+If the audio interface has a fixed input gain, you can lower the amplitude of the timecode WAV file in a program such as Audacity and burn a new timecode CD.
   * [TTF DejaVu fonts not found](/ttf_dejavu_fonts_not_found)

 # xwax Community